How to File a Car Accident Claim With GEICO

 • Taking your case to court if GEICO refuses to make a reasonable offer

 It’s easy to accidentally say something to a claims adjuster that could negatively impact the compensation available in your case.
 You don’t have to worry about it when a lawyer handles correspondence with the insurance company on your behalf.
+We have law offices in every major city across Colorado and Texas.

 How Long Do I Have to File a Claim with GEICO?